Robotics-Club-IIT-BHU/Vision-2.0-2020-Arena/README.md

 env = gym.make("vision_arena-v0")
 ~~~

-1. Then, you will have to create the working loop, as is normally done in pybullet(using `stepSimulation()`)
+1. Then, you will have to create the working loop, as is normally done in pybullet (using `stepSimulation()`).

 2. The functions of the environment, available to you for various purposes, are as follows.
 Please go through the functions themselves in this [file](https://github.com/Robotics-Club-IIT-BHU/Vision-2.0-2020-Arena/blob/main/vision-arena/vision_arena/envs/vision2arena.py), if you wish to know their arguments and/or return values.
    * `env.camera_feed()`